Website Terms and Conditions

 - collection of Donations on behalf of the Charity;

-- if applicable, events, appeals and crowdfunding services;
+- if applicable, events and appeals;

 - if applicable, processing and claiming Gift Aid on behalf of the Charity subject to section 12 of this Schedule 1; and